rabadzhiyski/business_improvement/MAINTENANCE.md

 ## 2. Adding a New Blog Article

-Search functionality automatically indexes new blog posts as long as they constitute a valid page.
+Search functionality and the main blog page automatically index new blog posts.

 1. Create a new file in `content/blog/`.
 2. Use the following front matter: